SolaceLabs/solace-pretty-dump/README.md

  - If using TLS, remember "tcps://" before host
  - One of:
-    - comma-separated list of topics
+    - comma-separated list of Direct topic subscriptions
     - "q:queueName" to consume from queue
     - "b:queueName" to browse a queue
  - Optional indent: integer, default==4; specifying 0 compresses output